 Framebuffer

 A framebuffer requires enough memory to hold the complete frame.
 To keep things simple, we’ll store our framebuffer in internal FPGA block memory (BRAM).
-The iCEBreaker’s iCE40 FPGA has thirty 4kb BRAMs, for 120 kb in total, so that’s what we’ll target.
-You can learn more about block ram in FPGA Memory Types.
+The iCEBreaker’s iCE40 FPGA is the smallest, with 120 kb of BRAM, so that’s what we’ll target.

 input wire logic clk_100m, // 100 MHz clock